-The ISJO region has a transport task that is compounded by the region's coastal linear nature and topography, and it's location in the triangle between the major population centres of Sydney, Melbourne and Canberra, which create some unique challenges.
+The ISJO region has a transport task that is compounded by the region's coastal linear nature and topography, and it's location in the triangle between the major population centres of Sydney, Melbourne and Canberra.
+Creating some unique challenges.

 The ISJO has taken a keen interest in the economic development imperatives of meeting the region's residential, commercial and freight task appropriately both for the current community and into the future.
 The Illawarra Regional Transport Plan was released in March 2014.